Algeria–United States relations: Mid-2000s–present

 On 20 January 2013, the United States Department of State issued a travel warning to United States citizens for the country of Algeria in response to the In Aménas hostage crisis.

 Algeria has stated that it is dedicated to sustaining its good relations with the U.S. in July 2016.

 In 2020, the United States recognized Moroccan sovereignty over the disputed territory of Western Sahara in exchange for Moroccan normalization of relations with Israel.
 Algeria said the U.S. decision to recognize Moroccan sovereignty over Western Sahara "has no legal effect because it contradicts U.N. resolutions, especially U.N.
 Security Council resolutions on Western Sahara".

+In February 2024, President Joe Biden appointed Joshua Harris, the U.S. Under Secretary of State for North African Affairs, as the new U.S. Ambassador to Algeria, replacing Ambassador Elizabeth Moore Aubin, who had held the position since February 9, 2022, according to a press release issued on the official White House website.

 Algerian leaders' visits to the United States

 Algerian leaders have visited the United States a total of seven times.
 The first visit took place on October 14–15, 1962 when Prime Minister Ben Bella stopped by Washington D.C.
 President Boumediene privately visited Washington and met with Nixon on April 11, 1974.
 President Chedli Bendjedid came for a State Visit from April 16–22, 1985.
 President Abdelaziz Bouteflika visited July 11–14, 2001, November 5, 2001, and June 9–10, 2004.
 Prime Minister Abdelmalek Sellal attended the U.S.-Africa Leaders Summit on August 5–6, 2016.
+In December 2022, former Prime Minister Aymen Benabderrahmane attended the 2022 U.S - Africa summit.